BradenHeiner/New-Customer-Engagement-AB-Test-for-SaaS-Collaboration-Platform/README.md

 - Control: 23.33%
 - Variant: 13.33%

-Based on the results of our test, we strongly recommend going live with the new Onboarding Experience used in the Variant group.
+Based on the results of our test, we strongly recommend going live with the new Onboarding Experience used in the Variant group immediately with a 1 month monitoring period before further testing.